esphome/esphome-docs/components/lvgl/index.rst

 Feel free to experiment to discover inheritance and precedence of the styles based on states between the nested widgets.

-:ref:`lvgl-cookbook-theme` The Cookbook contains an example illustrating how to easily implement a gradient style for your widgets.

 .. _lvgl-layouts: